Tr0f1k/UND1C1-Port/README.md

 4) You are not allowed to put more than 1 lock in penalty box

 Squares available for putting a lock in it have aquamarine background.
 White lock has background of color "aliceblue" and black lock has black color

+## 03/12/2023

+1) Fixed a bug when it was possible for user to put a lock out of bounds
+2) Added the rule that the only available action at kickoff is pass (no difficulty checks needed, it always go through)
+3) Fixed a bug when the squares with players available to dribble through were not changing background to blue
+4) After clicking on a player, information about his skills will appear under the stats.
+More improvements to come

 # P.S.